 About SUP

-Working across the UK, India, and Taiwan, SUP develops programmes, partnerships, and platforms that support artists while creating meaningful connections between disciplines, institutions, and communities.
+Working across the UK, India, and Taiwan, SUP develops programmes, partnerships, and platforms that support artists while connecting disciplines, institutions, and communities across contexts.

 Art as a method for connection, exchange, and impact.